TrailrunnerDLH/Credit-Risk/Credit-Risk/report-template.md

 Logistic Regression Model 1:

-Precision: At 93% on average in predicting.
+Precision:  94% on average in predicting creditworthiness.
-100% precise on healthy loans, the only 87% accurate in predicting high-risk loans.
+100% precise on healthy loans, however only 87% accurate in predicting high-risk loans.
 Overall Accuracy: 94%
-Recall: 95% on average this model had 100% recall in predicting low-risk loans, but only 89% in predicting higher-risk loans.
+Recall: 94% on average this model had 99% recall in predicting low-risk loans, but only 89% in predicting higher-risk loans.

 Logistic Regression Model 2:

-Precision: Also 93% on average.
+Precision: Also 94% on average.
 Also 100% precise in predicting healthy loans, and similarly 87% accurate on higher hisk loans.
 Accuracy: 100%
 Recall: 100%